plasmabit/timethings/README.md

 ## Clock

 - Option to change the date format.
-Recommended time formats: `HH:MM:ss` and `hh:mm A`.
+Recommended: `HH:MM:ss` and `hh:mm A`.
 - Option to change update interval.
 - Option to use UTC timezone.